MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 > For C# developers, one of the following .NET SDK versions (or later) is required: 6.0.401, 6.0.304, 6.0.109.
 To update your .NET SDK version, visit [.NET Downloads](https://dotnet.microsoft.com/download) or update to the latest version of Visual Studio.
 Without the required .NET SDK version, when updating your NuGet package you will see an error like: *"This version of WindowsAppSDK requires WinRT.Runtime.dll version 2.0 or greater."*.

 ### Third-party Widgets in Windows
-The Widget Board was first introduced in Windows 11 and was limited to displaying first party Widgets.
+The Widgets Board was first introduced in Windows 11 and was limited to displaying first party Widgets.
 Widgets are small UI containers that display text and graphics on the Widgets Board, and are associated with an app installed on the device.
-With Windows App SDK, as third party developers you can now create Widgets for your packaged Win32 apps and test them locally on the Windows 11 Widget Board.
+With Windows App SDK, as third party developers you can now create Widgets for your packaged Win32 apps and test them locally on the Windows 11 Widgets Board.

 For more information about Widgets, check out [Widgets Overview](/windows/apps/design/widgets/).